sazidurrahmansadi/Shikkha-Britti/README.md

 # Scholarship-Portal
- A scholarship portal application for Hridoye Bangladesh Organization
+ A scholarship portal application for an Organization